-- 1. Depending on the bitness of your client application, double-click to run ClouderalmpalaODBC32.msi or ClouderalmpalaODBC64.msi - 2.
+- 1. Depending on the bitness of your client application, double-click to run ClouderaImpalaODBC32.msi or ClouderaImpalaODBC64.msi - 2.
 Click Next - 3.
-Select the check box to accept the terms of the License Agreement if you agree, and then click - 4.
-To change the installation location, click the Change button, then browse to the desired folder, and then click OK.
-To accept the installation location, click Next - Click Install - 6.
+Select the check box to accept the terms of the License Agreement if you agree, and then click Next - 4.
+To change the installation location, click Change, then browse to the desired folder, and then click OK.
+To accept the installation location, click Next - 5.
+Click Install - 6.
 When the installation completes, click Finish